elicia4/linux_notes/text_manipulation/cat.md

 format, use `dos2unix`, to convert back use `unix2dos`; another way to accomplish that is just to remove the carriage returns from text.

-To supress the output of blank lines, use `-s`:
+To suppress the output of blank lines, use `-s`:

     cat "\n\n123" > file.txt
     cat -n file.txt # w/o -s